Representing the Club Cricket Conference

 Our cricket appeals to those players who aspire to play competitive representative cricket for pleasure at the highest amateur levels or those who may have focussed on their academic studies or a non cricketing career but are now seeking a pathway into the professional game.

 In recent years the Conference has broadened substantially the opportunities afforded to players within its Member clubs.
 A major expansion in the CCC match programme now provides a wider range of opportunities for men and women.
-An Under 21 XI , which from time to time may include U25 players to suit our oppposition, plays most of its matches during the university summer holidays and provides the opportunity to progress to the full Conference Representative XI.
+An Under 25 XI, plays most of its matches during the university summer holidays and provides the opportunity to progress to the full Conference Representative XI.
 A President’s XI fulfils some of the Conference’s historic fixtures and those honouring clubs’ major milestones such as 100th and 150th anniversaries.

 The standard of Conference cricket has never been higher, with the men’s Representative XI gathering an increasing number fixtures against County 2nd XIs.
 The Women’s fixture list is also being expanded, and arguably offers an even higher standard of cricket, with the MCC fielding several England internationals in our 2012 fixture against them.